grafana/pyroscope/docs/sources/operators-guide/configure/configuring-hash-rings.md

 - `<prefix>.multi.mirror-enabled`: Whether mirroring of writes to the secondary backend store is enabled.
 - `<prefix>.multi.mirror-timeout`: The maximum time allowed to mirror a change to the secondary backend store.

-> **Note**: Grafana Mimir does not log an error if it is unable to mirror writes to the secondary backend store.
+> **Note**: Grafana Fire does not log an error if it is unable to mirror writes to the secondary backend store.
 The total number of errors is only tracked through the metric `cortex_multikv_mirror_write_errors_total`.

 The multi KV primary backend and mirroring can also be configured in the [runtime configuration file]({{< relref "about-runtime-configuration.md" >}}).
 Changes to a multi KV Store in the runtime configuration apply to _all_ components using a multi KV store.